California's Official State Social Security Administrator

 Annual Information Request (AIR)

-As the SSSA, communication with all public agencies is vital to ensure tax compliance with Social Security and Medicare withholdings.
-All of California's public agencies and schools, including those that do not have Section 218 Agreements, will receive and are required to complete an AIR.
+All of California's public agencies and schools, including those that don't have Section 218 Agreements, will receive and are required to complete the AIR.

-The SSSA is federally mandated to report any agencies with Section 218 Agreements that become inactive, merged, dissolved, or have changed names to the Social Security Administration.
+We're federally mandated to report any agencies with Section 218 Agreements that become inactive, merged, dissolved, or have changed names to the SSA.
 These types of changes can be reported by way of the AIR questionnaire.

-AIR forms can now be completed online in myCalPERS.
-Once available in your myCalPERS profile, a designated Social Security Administrator contact will be notified.
+The AIR questionnaire can be completed online in myCalPERS.
+Once available in your myCalPERS business account, a designated Social Security Administrator contact will be notified.
 We ask that you complete the AIR within 30 days of notification.

-If you have questions or are having difficulties with the online AIR form contact us by phone at (916) 795-0810 or e-mail SSSA@calpers.ca.gov.
+If you have questions or are having difficulties with the online AIR questionnaire, contact us by phone at (916) 795-0810 or email.

 Interested in learning more about Section 218 coverage, or need assistance understanding the complex Federal Insurance Contribution Act (FICA) tax laws?
-The SSSA team provides a variety of events and resources to assist you.
+We provide a variety of events and resources to assist you.

 Topics include: